openstreams/wflow/doc/wflow_emwaq.rst

 -  ID: simplified identifier for the boundary, usually a few letters.
 The user can choose any names but IDs must be consistent with the ones in the fluxes.csv and compartments.csv files.
 -  Name: name of the boundary.
 This field is not used by the python script of the module but is defined for user information.

-Table 2: Example of the boundaries.csv file for a D-WAQ fraction model
+Table 2: Example of the boundaries.csv file for a Delwaq fraction model

 .. figure:: _images/boundarycsv.png
     :width: 640px